 – 4-hour tour to Cai Rang Floating Market + river canals, from 500,000 VND per boat

-It’s important to remark that these tours are the same offered in the tour packages of the travel agencies in Can Tho or Ho Chi Minh City.
-Travel agencies do not own their own boats, they resell the tours departing from Ninh Kieu port and add a markup as commission.
+It’s important to remark that these tours are the same offered in the tour packages of the travel agencies in Ho Chi Minh.
+Most agencies do not own their own boats but resell the tours departing from Ninh Kieu port and add a markup as commission.
 You may consider travelling to Can Tho and arrange the tour by yourself to save money.

 Once there is a minimum number of tourists in the group, from 5 to 10, the boat departs and heads to Cai Rang Floating Market, which is located 6 km upstream.
 It takes around 20 mins to get there.

-As you cross under Cai Rang bridge, on the right bank you will notice a local riverside market, Chợ An Bình or An Binh Market.
+As you cross under Cai Rang bridge, on the right bank you will notice a local riverside market, An Binh market.
 This is the second tourist port, which is closer to the floating market and is accessible by taxi.

 From this public dock, you can join a motorboat tour of 1 hour around the floating market for 150,000 VND per boat.
 You can rent a boat for you and your party or join other tourists and share the cost.